-The goal of this task is to procure the necessary equipment to successfully complete the construction and installation of the project.
+The goal of this task is to procure the necessary equipment to successfully complete the construction and installation of the project, including 114 Level 2 and 36 DCFC ports.

 Procure the necessary equipment needed to complete the project, including but not limited to, the appropriate EVSE and any materials needed for the construction and installation of the project.
 Submit to the CAM copies of invoices or proof of procurement for all equipment items as they are procured.